STEPs4GROWTH (S4G) trains North Carolinians for careers in clean energy.

 Navigator

 The Navigator is a tool provided at no cost to employers and educators in North Carolina, designed to connect classroom learning to career pathways.
 Through this platform employers post work-based learning engagement and information opportunities like career profiles, guest speakers, internships, and pre-apprenticeships.
 Educators can search for, request, and track their engagement through the platform.
 The leadership team of STEPs4GROWTH would love for companies who do work in the clean energy sector to post resources about jobs at their companies and internship programs on the Navigator.
 Students do not know about careers unless people tell them.
-Contact Brianna Green (brianna.green@nc.gov), if you have questions about the Navigator or are interested in NCBCE filming a career spotlight at your organization.
+Contact Emma Friesen (emma.friesen@nc.gov), if you have questions about the Navigator or are interested in NCBCE filming a career spotlight at your organization.

 Resources on Pre-Apprenticeships and Apprenticeships for Employers

 Wanda Ramos-McPherson (ramos-mcphersonw@nccommunitycolleges.edu) is the ApprenticeshipNC contact for STEPs4GROWTH.
+Email her if you have questions about developing an apprenticeship program for your company.

 - ApprenticeshipNC | NC Community Colleges